-Seen in Vogue this American Fashion designer former model is known for creating the Ferraris of Swimwear.
+Seen in Vogue we know this American Fashion designer for creating the Ferraris of Swimwear.
 Celebrities and Royalty have been seen wearing these garments from Catherine Duchess of Cambridge to Music star Beyoncé, Sienna Miller, Rhianna, Rosie Huntington Whitely, Gwyneth Paltrow, Naomi Watts were also seen in swimwear on the silver screen.
-The Designer created unisex hats to support the Charity entitled Elton John Aids Foundation.
+The Designer created unisex hats to support the Charity entitled Elton John AIDS Foundation.
 International recognition.

 Watches of Switzerland Royal Exchange Boutiques